RECAP-Team/RECAP/code/JOB_GUIDE.md

   completed` and exits — safe to blindly resubmit any line above.
 - **DPO** (`recap_train_dpo.py`): uses HF Trainer's own `resume_from_checkpoint` against its periodic `trainer_state/checkpoint-*`
-  saves.
+  saves (only the single most recent one is kept — `save_total_limit=1` — not every checkpoint ever saved).
 Also re-evaluates any already-saved best-validation checkpoint on resume so it doesn't lose track of the best score found before the crash.
 - **GRPO / PPO** (hand-rolled loops): save a `latest_state/` snapshot every `save_steps` updates via `accelerate`'s own `save_state()`/`load_state()`
   (model + optimizer + RNG, DDP-safe) plus a small JSON with the loop step